A small article to show the design process of the making of one of my games –

 4a.
 Game Ending – Win Game Scene 1

 Just Importing the whole video into flash would make the file size too big so I decide to use other techniques.
-The first scene is the shadow of Van Helsing driving a stake into Dracula, for this part I animated the shadow as a Flash vector against a still image background.
+The first scene is the shadow of Van Helsing driving a stake into Dracula, for this part I animated the shadow as a vector graphic against a still image background.

 4b.
 Game Ending – Win Game Scene 2

-For the second scene where Dracula is writhing around in pain I exported each frame from the film clip into Photoshop, applied a poster filter, heightened the contrast & hue and then imported each frame back into Flash… I then vectorised (trace bitmap) each frame which heightened the pop art effect even more to fit in with the game style.
+For the second scene where Dracula is writhing around in pain I exported each frame from the film clip into Photoshop, applied a poster filter, heightened the contrast & hue and then imported each frame back into Animate… I then vectorised (trace bitmap) each frame which heightened the pop art effect even more to fit in with the game style.

 I also delete every other frame to further more reduce the final exported file size whilst still maintaining a good animation rate.